FilipDominec/python-meep-install/README.md

 # System compatibility:
 ### Tested to work fully on:
 * _Ubuntu_: 12.10, 14.10, 15.04, 15.10 (64-bit)
+* _Ubuntu_: 16.04, 16.10, 17.04 (amd64) (these versions had previously issues with guile and friends, they appear to work, however)
 * _Debian_ Jessie

 ### Experimental/partially working: